noa10/mataresit/docs/report-generation-options.md

   pdf.setTextColor(255, 255, 255) // White text
   pdf.text(`Grand Total: RM ${grandTotal.toFixed(2)}`, 170, finalY, { align: 'right' })
   pdf.setTextColor(0, 0, 0) // Reset text color

+  // Note: The statsY variable was updated *inside* the if/else block, so the footer
+  // will be added after the correct set of statistics.

   // Add footer with page numbers addFooter()